janpetzold/knowledge-report/README.md

 Make sure to install the dependencies as root upfront since systemd executes all jobs as root:

     sudo pip3 install -r requirements.txt

+Also the history.log must be referenced as full path, e.g. `/home/ubuntu/knowledge-report/history.log`.

 ## TODOs